514sz/Branch-aware-centerline-extraction/README.md

 # Branch-aware-centerline-extraction

-Code for our paper "[Branch-Aware Double DQN for Centerline Extraction in Coronary CT Angiography](https://link.springer.com/chapter/10.1007/978-3-030-59725-2_4)".
+The PyTorch re-implement of a branch-aware coronary centerline extraction in CT Angiography images. (paper: '[Branch-Aware Double DQN for Centerline Extraction in Coronary CT Angiography](https://link.springer.com/chapter/10.1007/978-3-030-59725-2_4)')

-- Propose the Double Deep Q-network based coronary artery tracing method in CCTA for the first time.
+- Detecting the vessel branches automatically.
-- Extracts the entire coronary tree with lower time-cost than other state-of-the-art methods, uses only one seed and terminates tracing automatically.
+- Extracting the entire coronary tree with only one seed, and terminating the tracing process automatically.

+## Key idea

+A branch-aware coronary centerline extraction approach (BACCE) is introduced, which is based on Double Deep Q-Network (DDQN) and 3D dilated CNN.
+It consists of two parts: a DDQN based tracker and a branch-aware detector.
+The tracker predicts the next action of an agent to trace the centerline.
+The detector detects the bifurcation-points and radius of the coronary artery.
+The detector enable the BACCE to trace the coronary branches automatically.
+As a result, the BACCE only needs one seed at the coronary 'trunk' to extract the entire coronary tree.

 ## Requirements